COVID Vaccine Facts and Myths

 Fact: Safety standards were not weakened to speed up the vaccines.

 The vaccines for the novel coronavirus went through the same layers of review and testing as other vaccines.
-The COVID vaccine process did not skip any testing steps or safety reviews — instead, many of those steps are occurring at the same time and with more speed and additional funding than during pre-pandemic times.
+The COVID-19 vaccine development process did not skip any testing steps or safety reviews — instead, many of those steps are occurring at the same time and with more speed and additional funding than during pre-pandemic times.

 Learn More: How the Vaccines Were Tested and Developed